HomeITAdmin/nextcloud_geoblocker/README.md

 - Disadvantages
   - Preconditions need to be fulfilled.
   - Currently not functional during update.
 (Will be solved in 0.4.5)
+- Known issues
+  - If the nextcloud instance is restarted during the update of the service, the service stays in the update process forever.
+At the moment you have to use the command line to reset the database of the service and get the service back into a valid state:
+    - `sudo -u %NEXTCLOUD_INSTANCE_USER% php occ geoblocker:localization-service:reset-db 2`

 ## Fail2ban